-The African-American Civil Rights Movement refers to a period of noted events and reform movements in the United States aimed at abolishing racial discrimination against African Americans between 1954 to 1968, particularly in the South.
+The African-American Civil Rights Movement refers to a period between 1954 to 1968, of noted events and reform movements particularly in the Southern United States, aimed at abolishing racial discrimination against African Americans.

 For years, the church was the center of African American communities, so it was natural that protestors adapted familiar church spirituals into "Freedom Songs."
 Protestors sang spirituals "as is" or wrote new lyrics to further emphasize the political message of their protest.
 For instance, "We Shall Overcome" is derived from a spiritual known as both"I'll Overcome Some Day" or "I'll Be All Right."